Xantier/xantier.github.io/pages/resume.md

 * Position: Software Engineer
 * Main Responsibilities:
   * Development of mobile marketing platform
+  * Leading the development efforts on core capabilities on the biggest product within the company
   * Implementing batch processing with Spring batch and messaging integrations with Spring Integration
-  * Restructuring application frontend architecture and introducing modern web development processes with React JS & Webpack and node.js ecosystem
+  * Restructuring application frontend architecture and introducing modern web development processes with React JS & Webpack and Node.js ecosystem
   * Introducing the company to devops practices with Ansible, source controlled configurations (immutable infrastructure) and chatops via Hipchat and Hubot
   * Taking ownership of build engineering by restructuring build processes, automating deployment pipeline with Jenkins
   * Increasing code quality processes with introduction of static analysis tools, review processes, pull requests and branching strategy